 The history of the Soil Conservation Service

-We have a proud history of building and rehabilitating Australian environments since 1938, and are committed to connecting with local communities, contractors, suppliers and advice.
+We have a proud history of building and rehabilitating Australian environments since 1938, and are committed to connecting with local communities, contractors and suppliers.

 Our 80-year history has cemented our reputation as NSW’s most trusted provider of specialist services in environmental consulting, conservation earthworks, program management and project delivery.

 Our people deliver natural resource projects across NSW that provide long-term, triple-bottom line results.

 These projects range from conservation earthworks to large-scale contaminated sites, derelict mines, river restoration, coastal rehabilitation and emergency response work.

 For more information please contact your local Soil Conservation Service office, or email firstname.lastname@example.org.

 A snapshot of soil conservation

 As you can see, soil conservation has a long history in Australia.
 We have also published other historic films on our YouTube channel.

 For other historical material, you can also check out:

 - the extensive set of publications and images on Trove